TheresaLui/SelfHelpContent_v2/articles/problemscopingques.devices.iothubs/problemscopingques-disconnect.md

       "required": false
     },
     {
-      "id": "sdk_or_not",
+      "id": "protocol",
       "order": 2,
       "controlType": "dropdown",
+      "infoBalloonText": "IoT Hub supports MQTT, AMQP, and HTTPS protocols.
+To learn more, see <a href='https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-protocols'>Choose a communication protocol</a> ", "displayLabel": "What protocol are you using?",
+      "watermarkText": "Choose an option",
+      "dropdownOptions": [
+        {
+          "value": "MQTT",
+          "text": "MQTT"
+        },
+        {
+          "value": "AMQP",
+          "text": "AMQP"
+        },
+        {
+          "value": "HTTPS",
+          "text": "HTTPS"
+        },
+        {
+          "value": "dont_know_answer",
+          "text": "Don't know"
+        }
+      ],
+      "required": true
+    },
+    {
+      "id": "sdk_or_not",
+      "order": 3,
+      "controlType": "dropdown",
-      "infoBalloonText": "<a href='https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-sdks'>Learn more about the Azure IoT Device SDKs</a> ", "displayLabel": "Are you using Azure IoT Device SDKs?", "watermarkText": "Choose an option",
+      "infoBalloonText": "To learn more about the Azure IoT Device SDKs, see <a href='https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-sdks'>Understand and use Azure IoT Hub SDKs</a> ", "displayLabel": "Are you using Azure IoT Device SDKs?", "watermarkText": "Choose an option",
       "dropdownOptions": [